rivas-j/Stock-Analysis_VBA/README.md

 ## Overview of Project

-### Explain the purpose of this analysis.
-The purpose and background are well defined
 ### Steve, who is a good friend, needed to help his parents pick a stock that performed well on the market.
 He did a good job providing us with a spreadsheet that narrowed the scope to a subset of stocks.
-Their goals were to identify stocks that traded at a high volume, and stocks with a high return on investment.
+Steve's parents' goals were to identify stocks that traded at a high volume, and stocks with a high return on investment.
 We built a stock analyzer using Excel's Visual Basic language.
-This analyzer will help Steve pick a high performing stock he can recommend to his parents.
+This analyzer will help Steve pick a high performing stock he can recommend to them.

 ## Results

 ### Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

 ### We used VBA Scripts to build a ticker that summarized each stock's total daily volume, and the return.
-We used the array variable to build our custom stock ticker ###as outlined in the code quoted below:
+We used the array variable to build our custom stock ticker as outlined in the code quoted below:

 ```
     'Initialize array of all tickers